nicholaswmin/dyno/README.md

 ## Overview

-Loops a *task* function, for a given *duration* - across multiple threads.
+Loops a *task* function, for a given *duration*, across multiple threads.

 A test is deemed succesful if it ends without creating a *cycle backlog*.